How does behavior evolve?

 We measure the frequency of dewlap extension and copulation behaviors in the field to determine how different species use these two behaviors (and the muscles that support them) at different rates, and then bring samples of muscle tissue into the lab.
 There, we study how muscles that are used differently differ in a wide range of physiological traits, such as cell size and number, androgen sensitivity, and enzyme function.

 We also use this general approach to study the mechanisms of behavior in a wide diversity of lizards in Texas, including spiny lizards, whiptails, geckos, skinks, and earless lizards.
-In this work, we have examined how differences in lizard brain morphology are associated with chemical and visual modes of communication, how temperature influences brain and behavior, how lizards use their tails to communicate with predators and conspecifics, and how muscles and behavior change as a juvenile lizard develops into an adult.
+In this work, we have examined how differences in lizard brain morphology are associated with modes of communication, how temperature influences brain and behavior, how lizards use their tails to communicate with predators and conspecifics, and how muscles and behavior change as a juvenile lizard develops into an adult.

-This work is funded by NSF IOS 1257021 to M.A.
+This work has been funded by NSF IOS 1257021 to M.A.
 Johnson (2013-2018) and Texas Ecolab.

 Representative publications: